 - Anticipate common emotions after breast surgery and avoid extra stress

 - Put strategies in place to cope with feeling tired, sensitive, or emotional as you heal

 - Avoid stress so you can rest better, heal better, and recover faster

-By knowing your emotional reactions are common after having surgery can help you feel more confident and assured about having your procedure.
-Try using this down time to indulge in a favourite activity or take up a new hobby.
+Knowing your emotional reactions are common after having surgery can help you feel more confident and assured about having your procedure.
+Try using this downtime to indulge in a favourite activity or take up a new hobby.
 Just make sure they’re not activities that you’ve been told to avoid during recovery.

-Dr Rubinstein and his team is here to support you through your entire surgery process, including recovery.
+Dr Rubinstein and his team are here to support you through your entire surgery process, including recovery.
 We do all we can to help you through your recovery period.
-However it is important to follow all instructions, and read and follow the information given to you in the Rapid Recovery Guide book.
+However, it is important to follow all instructions and read and follow the information given to you in the Rapid Recovery Guide book.